Component: Form management - Data management

 - You must select a field type that works properly with the selected data type of the custom field.

-- List of the field types is pre-defined with 17 field types.
-Those are: Checkbox, Text field, Text area, Number, Password, Select box, Select, Radio button, Email, Url, Phone number, Date/Time, Day, Currency, File, Survey, Data grid, Data map, and Multiple text fields.
+- The list of field types is pre-defined with 17 field types: Checkbox, Text field, Text area, Number, Password, Select box, Select, Radio button, Email, Url, Phone number, Date/Time, Day, Currency, File, Survey, Data grid, Data map, and Multiple text fields.

 Edit custom field